chahatagarwal/Object-Detection-Tensorflow-Training-Testing-Script/README.md

 # Object-Detection-Tensorflow-Training-Testing-Script
+Tensorflow Object Detection on Custom Dataset

-This repository consist of a Training, exporting frozen graph and Prediction which can be used for custom object detection
+This repository consist of Pre-processing, Training, and Predicition Notebooks.
+This Repository will help to predict on Images.
+If required w.r.t video then OpenCV functions can be changed accordingly to achieve the same.